 by Lindsay Martin, MS, RD, Hilton Head Health

-As we get set to enter 2014 in a few short months, we have all most likely been exposed to every single diet known to man.
+We have all most likely been exposed to every single diet known to man.
 Paleo, Mediterranean, cabbage soup, cleansing, low-fat diet, high-fat diets, wheat-free, dairy-free, low-carbohydrate, and the list goes on and on.
 The following information will provide the background as well as the positives and potential negatives of various “diets” that are typically seen in today’s culture.
 Finally, each diet will be given a rating of “FAD” or “RAD” so one can weigh the pros and cons to decide if it may be worthwhile.
 However, it is important to note that everyone is different—what works for some will not and should not be recommended for someone else.